Fearby.com

 I removed the car mats.

-I removed an after-marked scuff guard.
+I removed my after-marked scuff guard.

 I pulled back the rubber strip.